abaidullahhu-boop/postiz-app/README.md

   <img src="https://img.shields.io/badge/License-AGPL%203.0-blue.svg" alt="License">
 </a>
 </p>
 <div align="center">
   <strong>
-    <h2>The ultimate open-source AI social media management app</h2><br />
+    <h2>✨ The ultimate open-source AI social media management app</h2><br />
     <a href="https://kukusocial.com">Kuku Social</a>: An alternative to Buffer, Hypefury, Twitter Hunter, and more.<br /><br />
   </strong>
   Kuku Social gives you everything you need to manage your social media posts,<br />grow your audience, and grow your business.
 </div>

 ## ✨ Features

-- Schedule all your social media posts with powerful AI-assisted features
+- **Streamlined Social Account Management**: Bring all your social media accounts together in one place for smarter and more efficient management.
-- Measure performance with built-in analytics
+- **Advanced Analytics**: Kuku Social provides detailed analytics for each platform according to the data shared.
-- Collaborate with your team to co-create, share, or trade posts
+- **Team Collaboration and Workspaces**: Foster team collaboration.
+Discuss ideas, manage tasks, and monitor performance, all from a centralized platform.
-- Invite teammates to comment, review, and schedule together
+- **Calendar Management**: Build a natural content posting schedule and visualize your strategy with an easy-to-use calendar.

-## Tech Stack
+## 🛠️ Tech Stack
 - NX (Monorepo)
 - Next.js (React)
 - NestJS